Bryan Steil: Political positions

 Steil has stated his top issues are workforce development, trade, and the student loan debt crisis.
-He opposes gun control measures, but supports funding for instant background checks.
+He opposes gun control measures and voted against the Bipartisan Background Checks Act in 2019 and 2021, however he has supported funding for the National Instant Criminal Background Check System.

 Steil has stated that he favors making more trade partnerships with other countries.
 He has also advocated for more funding to be allocated to the region near the United States' southern border including support for finishing the Mexico–United States border wall.
 He also has called for more price transparency in the medical industry.
 Steil is an opponent of abortion and supports overturning Roe v.
 Wade.
-In 2020, he voted against federal aid for paid sick leave related to the COVID-19 pandemic, which passed 363 to 41 in the House.
-He later voted for the December 2020 COVID-19 relief bill backed by then-President Trump, the fifth-largest piece of legislation in American history.
+In 2020, he voted against federal aid for economic impacts related to the COVID-19 pandemic, which passed 363 to 41 in the House.
+He later voted for the December 2020 COVID-19 relief bill backed by then-President Trump.

 On January 6, 2021, Steil condemned the 2021 United States Capitol attack, but did not call for Trump's removal from office, voting against the subsequent impeachment resolution on January 13.
 He voted against the Republican-sponsored objections to Arizona's and Pennsylvania's electoral votes, thus helping to certify Joe Biden as the winner of the 2020 presidential election.
 In May, he voted against forming the January 6 commission to investigate the attack.

-On July 19, 2022, Steil and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+On July 19, 2022, Steil and 46 other Republican representatives voted for the Respect for Marriage Act, which codified the right to same-sex marriage in federal law.

-Steil is the House Administration chairman.
-In this role, he helped oust the scandal-plagued Capitol official Brett Blanton.
+Since 2023, Steil has chaired the House Administration Committee.
+In this role, he led hearings that contributed to the ouster of Architect of the Capitol (AOC) Brett Blanton, following allegations toward Blanton of wrongdoing.

+Steil is a supporter of the US-Israel alliance, and has voted in favor of military aid to Israel amid the ongoing Gaza War, citing Israel's "right to self defense".

+On June 3, 2026, amid the ongoing Iran War, Steil voted against the Iran War Powers Resolution, which directs the president to withdraw US forces from Iran and cease hostilities unless approved by Congress; the resolution ultimately passed in the House 215–208.

 Personal life

 Steil is a Catholic.
-In November 2020, he tested positive for COVID-19.
-Steil was born and raised in Janesville and attended Janesville Craig High School, Georgetown University, and the University of Wisconsin-Madison Law School.
+In 2025, Steil became engaged to be married.